-I have been conducting financial literacy programs within corporate environments since 2007.
-I have completed various types of programs from one day 90 minute workshops to once a week lunches, and have experienced the benefits and success they bring to companies and their employees firsthand.
+I have been conducting financial wellness programs within corporate environments since 2007.
+I have completed various types of programs from one-day, 4-hour workshops to once a week lunches, and have experienced the benefits and success they bring to companies and their employees firsthand.
 Here is my free employer’s guide to financial wellness to help you get started.

 Individual and Economic Benefits